Camping application opens October 8, 2018 at 10:00 a.m.

 - Check the "Please add me to the Electric Waiting List" box

 - Overnight camping accommodations are available to Midwest Horse Fair participants only: including exhibitors, horse participants, performers, clinicians, and eligible Midwest Horse Fair volunteers (see below).
+Any reserved spaces must be for the use of camping only.
+Parking storage or supply trailers, without the intention of camping, is prohibited.

 - Eligible Volunteer Policy - Due to a limited number of camping sites, camping qualifications for volunteers have changed.
 As an equine event, Midwest Horse Fair has a commitment to looking out for the safety and care of animals onsite as a first priority.
 This includes providing people with horses onsite the option to camp which allows them to provide around the clock care and monitoring of their animals.
 It is with the safety and concern for these animals that we now require volunteers wishing to camp to have two of their three scheduled shifts scheduled on separate days Friday - Sunday.